I came through an article by Piotr Solnica, covering his thoughts about open-source financement, and I've got inspired to write this response for him.

 I was surprised.
 And shocked again.

-BUT, majority of developers are not good marketers.
+BUT, the majority of developers are not good marketers.
 They are good developers.
-And it gets harder, where they are doing low-level, or backend stuff, that is not even seen by the 99% of population.
+And it gets harder, where they are doing low-level, or backend stuff, that is not even seen by the 99% of the population.

 I've created and published Rails API Udemy course, which goal was to help people start writing the good API, and then build a community around it, to support them more.

 I thought about writing some open-source projects around the course, where I can help my students with the initial contributions.
 I successfully put that together, by publishing jsonapi_-_errors_handler and jsom-pagination gems.